gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsBC.md

 #### Examples:
 ```

-list&lt;point> var0 <- geom1 closest_points_with(geom2); // var0 equals [pt1, pt2] with pt1 the closest point of geom1 to geom2 and pt1 the closest point of geom2 to geom1
+list<point> var0 <- geom1 closest_points_with(geom2); // var0 equals [pt1, pt2] with pt1 the closest point of geom1 to geom2 and pt1 the closest point of geom2 to geom1

 ```